John Lawe: Public affairs

 In 1831, Lawe, despite his lack of legal training, was appointed associate justice for Brown County, Michigan Territory, and would retain the sobriquet of "Judge Lawe" from then on.
-He was elected in 1835 to the so-called "Rump Council", the 7th and last Territorial Council of Michigan, which actually only represented the portions of the old Michigan Territory which were not about to be come the new state of Michigan.
+He was elected in 1835 to the so-called "Rump Council", the 7th and last Territorial Council of Michigan, which actually only represented the portions of the old Michigan Territory which were not about to become the new state of Michigan.
 While he attended the brief session (unlike four of his thirteen colleagues), he mostly voted in the majority, and made no remarks which made it into the council's records (although he did get his son George designated "Assistant Messenger" for the Council).

 Changes in the business

 Increasingly, Lawe would be able to collect his trading debts from the various tribes by levy upon the many annuities payable annually in return for land cessions and peace treaties to which they had agreed.
 Again, Lawe and his allies felt that Rolette always got favorable treatment.
-Lawe even made one trip himself to Washington, D.C. in 1837, seeking to collect on claims against the Winnebago tribe.
+Lawe even made one trip himself to Washington, D.C., in 1837, seeking to collect on claims against the Winnebago tribe.
 It was his first venture outside the frontier in thirty years.
 He was described as physically imposing, weighing over 300 pounds, but felt shabby in the face of all the "luxury and superfluity... in great abundance" and became homesick, gratefully returning to Green Bay (without collecting).
-In addition to land speculation in that portion of Green Bay which American Fur had not seized from him in foreclosure in 1824, Lawe speculated in land in Milwaukee and Two Rivers, Wisconsin and owned a sawmill in the latter town.
+In addition to land speculation in that portion of Green Bay which American Fur had not seized from him in foreclosure in 1824, Lawe speculated in land in Milwaukee and Two Rivers, Wisconsin, and owned a sawmill in the latter town.